-Our city is a leading global destination for education.
-Inner Sydney hosts more than 200,000 international students, which represents the majority of international students in NSW and about one third of all international students in Australia40.
+Our city is a leading global destination for education, research and training.
+Inner Sydney hosts more than 200,000 international students, which represents the majority of international students in NSW and about one third of all international students in Australia35.

-Most international students are enrolling in higher education or vocational education and training (VET) qualifications, presenting the opportunity to train the talent of the future and address local skills shortages in critical areas such as tech, IT and engineering.
+Most international students are enrolling in higher education or vocational education and training (VET) qualifications, presenting the opportunity to train the talent of the future and address local skills shortages in critical areas such as IT, engineering, architecture and building, health and education.
+International students are also key enablers of innovation, research and development as well as significant contributors to the startup ecosystem.

 But across Australia the retention rate of international students is low.
-Only 28% exercise their post-study visa rights and just 16% become permanent residents41.
+Only 28% exercise their post-study visa rights and just 16% become permanent residents36.